-Conflicts are a major scourge in many regions of the world, generating immense suffering and loss of human life.
-Moreover, conflicts remain a significant obstacle to the development process, lowering the incentives to accumulate human and physical capital, affecting the efficiency in the allocation of public resources, and eroding institutions and social capital.
-The African case is especially notable, given the wide geographical prevalence of conflicts and the pervasiveness of different types of intra- and interstate conflicts in its recent history.
-Unsurprisingly, conflicts are considered a key factor holding back African economic development (Easterly and Levine, 1997).
-Many underlying drivers of conflict in Africa have been suggested and explored in the literature, especially the determinants of intra- and interstate conflicts.
-There is an overwhelming consensus that ethnic tensions are a key catalyst of intrastate conflicts (Horowitz et al., 1985).
-Also, the extensive literature in economics, political science, and international studies focused on the causes of interstate conflict has documented the pivotal role of shared national borders as a strong predictor of conflict between countries.
-Intuitively, shared international borders matter because they affect both the opportunity for interaction and the willingness to fight (Starr, 1978), which in many cases, is affected by the presence of resources and disputed territories.
-Interestingly, although similar forces should be prevalent across ethnic groups within countries, the role of (historical) ethnic borders as a source of internal conflict remains overlooked.
+Conflicts cause immense suffering and loss of human life, hindering development by reducing incentives to accumulate human and physical capital, disrupting the allocation of public resources, and eroding institutions and social capital.
+Conflicts have been widespread and are a key factor holding back economic development in Africa (Easterly and Levine, 1997).
+While many underlying drivers of contemporary conflict in Africa have been suggested, the tensions are seen as a fundamental catalyst (Horowitz et al., 1985).
+Thus, understanding the source of these tensions is central to our understanding of contemporary conflict on the continent.
+This quest has led to a vibrant recent literature studying the importance of deeply rooted ethnic characteristics in contemporary conflict (Moscona et al., 2020; McGuirk and Nunn, 2020; Arbath et al., 2020).

-This seems an especially important gap in the literature as conflicts over land and territory are perceived to be especially prevalent in Africa.
-Indeed, 42% of individuals surveyed across 17 African countries in 2002 and 2003 stated that "boundary and land disputes" (the most prevalent first response) were the main catalysts for violent conflict between groups.2 According to a report by the EU and UN, "land issues have played a significant role in all but three of the more than 30 intra-state conflicts that have taken place in Africa since 1990" (EU-UN).
-Although these types of conflicts are extremely prevalent (44% of conflict events and 47% of conflicts between 1997 and 2015), they tend to be small-scale, local, and usually do not initially involve the government.
-Yet, these so-called non-civil conflicts tend to be linked to the escalation of conflict, evolving to become full-fledged civil wars (e.g, Côte d'Ivoire and Sudan) (Fjelde and Østby, 2014).
+Remarkably, this literature has largely overlooked one deeply rooted ethnic characteristic as a source of internal conflicts: historical ethnic borders.
+This omission is significant for two reasons.
+First, extensive research in the fields of economics, political science, and international studies indicates that shared borders are critical for predicting conflicts between neighboring actors.
+Specifically, borders affect the opportunity for interaction and the willingness to fight (Starr, 1978), which is often influenced by the presence of resources and disputed territories (Caselli et al., 2015).
+Interestingly, these theoretical insights have only been empirically applied to national borders and their role in inter-state conflict.
+Yet, as we discuss below, historical ethnic borders generate similar incentives for intra-state conflict.
+Second, and relatedly, border disputes over authority, territory, and resources are perceived as important drivers of contemporary intra-state conflict.
+Indeed, 42% of individuals surveyed across 17 African countries in 2002 and 2003 stated that "boundary and land disputes" were the main catalysts for violent conflict between groups inside their country.
+While these types of conflicts are extremely prevalent (44%) of conflict events and 47% of conflicts between 1997 and 2015), they tend to be small-scale, local, and usually do not initially involve the government.
+Yet, these so-called non-civil conflicts have the potential to escalate and evolve to become full-fledged civil wars (e.g., Côte d'Ivoire and Sudan) (Fjelde and Østby, 2014).

 We aim to fill this gap in the literature by studying the relationship between historical ethnic borders and contemporary conflict in Africa.
-Specifically, we explore the relationship between the historical (and fuzzy) demarcation of ethnic territories and the prevalence and intensity of non-civil conflict (i.e., conflict events that take place at the local level and do not involve the government).
+Specifically, we explore the role of the historical (and fuzzy) demarcation of ethnic territories on the prevalence and intensity of non-civil conflict (i.e., conflict events that take place at the local level and do not involve the government).
 We hypothesize that the fuzzy nature of these borders underlies contemporary disputes over land and territory.
-Central to our main argument is the fact that historical ethnic homelands are fundamental to group identities today (Horowitz et al., 1985), mainly because they highlight the ancestral ownership of the land (Fearon
+Our main argument centers on the idea that historical ethnic homelands are essential to group identities today because they highlight ancestral land ownership (Horowitz et al., 1985; Fearon and Laitin, 2011).
+In

-1E.g., the role of resource discovery and exploitation, climatic shocks, economic poverty and inequality, lack of democratic institutions, weak property right protection, European colonization, and ethnic and religious diversity have been studied (see among others, Alesina et al. (2003); Miguel et al. (2004); Alesina et al. (2011); Bazzi and Blattman (2014); Berman and Couttenier (2015); Michalopoulos and Papaioannou (2016); Berman et al. (2017); McGuirk and Burke (2020)).
+&lt;sup>1E.g., the role of resource discovery and exploitation, climatic shocks, economic poverty and inequality, lack of democratic institutions, weak property right protection, European colonization, and ethnic and religious diversity have been studied (see among others, Alesina et al. (2003); Miguel et al. (2004); Alesina et al. (2011); Bazzi and Blattman (2014); Berman and Couttenier (2015); Michalopoulos and Papaioannou (2016); Berman et al. (2017); McGuirk and Burke (2020)).
 See Herbst (1990, 2000) and Blattman and Miguel (2010) for surveys of the large conflict literature.

-2These figures come from round 2 of the Afro-Barometer, where individuals were asked about the three main reasons for which groups fight in their country.
+&lt;sup>2These figures come from round 2 of the Afro-Barometer, where individuals were asked about the three main reasons for which groups fight in their country.